Comprehensive Stroke Center

 Other types of stroke can be caused by an artery breaking inside the brain (a cerebral hemorrhage) or an artery popping on the surface of the brain (a subarachnoid hemorrhage).
 For these very critical strokes, we need specialized doctors such as neurointerventionalists and cerebrovascular neurosurgeons to help stop the bleeding in the brain by using special clips or coils.
 If you have one of these types of strokes, you will usually need to be monitored very closely in a specialized neurosciences intensive care unit.
 A Comprehensive Stroke Center offers these capabilities 24 hours a day, 365 days a year.

-About the Oregon Stroke Center
+About the OHSU Stroke Center

-At the Oregon Stroke Center at OHSU Brain Institute our stroke specialists are experts in the most advanced stroke treatments.
+At the OHSU Stroke Center at OHSU Brain Institute our stroke specialists are experts in the most advanced stroke treatments.
 We work as a team and bring together experts from all areas of OHSU to make sure you receive the best treatment available.